Benkler/SimulationAutomation/README.md

   * meta data file is updated whenever the simulation watcher captures an event that changes the status of the simulation
   * also used to restore simulations in case of a crash

 It is important to mention that a simulation pod cannot access the folder structure of another pod, not to mention the log file and metadata file of the accompanying simulation.
+Altogether, this folder structure enables to structure the input and output of multiple simulations as well as their logs and metadata files.

 ### Watcher for Pods and Simulation CRDs

+The Fabric-8-Client Framework provides a useful functionality called "Watcher".
+With this, state changes of Simulation CRDs and Pods can be easily

+* SimulationWatcher
+  *

 ### Log Files

-###
+### Startup Behaviour